joshkennedy/zleek/README.md

 Zleek
 =====

 Zleek - a clean, responsive theme for Anchor CMS.
+See it in action [here](http://joshkennedy.github.com/zleek)

 #### Why Zleek is zo zexy:
 - Shows your most recent post as your home page